godotengine/godot-docs/classes/class_editorspatialgizmo.rst

 - void **add_lines** **(** :ref:`PoolVector3Array<class_PoolVector3Array>` lines, :ref:`Material<class_Material>` material, :ref:`bool<class_bool>` billboard=false **)**

-Add lines to the gizmo (as sets of 2 points), with a given material.
+Adds lines to the gizmo (as sets of 2 points), with a given material.
 The lines are used for visualizing the gizmo.
 Call this function during :ref:`redraw<class_EditorSpatialGizmo_method_redraw>`.

 .. _class_EditorSpatialGizmo_method_add_mesh: